Pigeon Forge Area Information

 Options for family fun and entertainment abound.
 From dinner theatres and theme parks to endless dining options, Pigeon Forge truly has something for everyone.
 The only problem will be deciding what to during a limited vacation time.

 Home to one of country music’s most legendary stars, Dolly Parton, Pigeon Forge embodies the jovial and bright spirit of this famous native.
-Visitors can enjoy the beautiful landscape, innumerable attractions, and delight in the warm welcome of locals as they live out the legacy of Dolly herself.
+Visitors can enjoy the beautiful landscape, innumerable attractions, and luxury cabin rentals in Pigeon Forge.

 Present day Pigeon Forge was once a part of North Carolina.
 The first settlers that came to this area were likely traders that traveled along the “Great Indian Path” to the center of Cherokee Nation.
 One of the first pioneers to settle the Pigeon Forge area was Colonel Samuel Wear. an American Revolution soldier from Virginia.
 He held residence at Wears Fort near the West Prong of the Little Pigeon River.
 This fort served as a refuge during Indian raids.
 Mordecai Lewis was one of the next residents of note to the area.
 He received 151-acre land grant.
 He built the historic Old Mill around 1790.